OskarsHub/BandPage/README.md

     Home page that welcomes users to site.
     About page that shows info of the band and it's members.
     Gigs page with upcoming events.
+    Admin page where you can add, edit and delete gigs shown on Gigs page.

 ## Getting Started